Skip to content

 6

-Major routes closed since 2020: Cyprus, UK, Montenegro, Ireland, Spain, Malta
+Panel routes unavailable to new applicants since 2020: Cyprus, UK, Montenegro, Ireland, Spain, Malta

-Civita takes no commission from any program, so we can publish the part the industry prefers to skip: the closures, the downgrades, and what hesitation has historically cost.
+Civita takes no commission from any program, so we can publish the part the industry prefers to skip: closures, access losses, redesigned products, and non-comparable prices.

 The timeline